AIshutin/subject-driven-gen-eval/README.md

 # subject-driven-gen-eval

-[WIP] Utils to evaluate subject-driven generation methods like Dreambooth.
+My modifications to subject-driven generation methods like Dreambooth and utils to evaluate them.

 ### Installation